 Choose to study full-time or part-time and either on-campus or by online study.
 Studying by online study allows you to balance work and study so you can gain practical experience and earn while you learn.

-You are required to complete 15 core units and one elective.
+You are required to complete 16 core units.

 For information on the units, you could study as part of this course, visit the Handbook and select the "Course Structure" tab.